powerhousepro69/videoinfox/readme.md

      - Start autoplay from anywhere in the playlist.
      - Resume to start autoplay from the last video that was playing on quit.
-     - Play Queue to load up multiple playlists and watch.
+     - Play Queue to load up multiple playlists for autoplay with resume.

 #### *Manage*